- Funding the cooperation

 - Cooperation in the context of the EU / Multilateral cooperation

-In principle, subsidies can be granted upon application for measures under the current announcements as part of the bilateral cooperation in research and education between Germany and Ukraine.
+In principle, subsidies can be granted for measures listed in the current announcements as part of the bilateral cooperation in research and education between Germany and Ukraine.

 The main basis for the cooperation is the “Joint declaration of the Federal Ministry of Research and Technology of the Federal Republic of Germany and the State Committee for Science and Technology of Ukraine on scientific and technological relations”, which was signed in 1993.
 The partner ministry of the Federal Ministry of Education and Research (BMBF) is Ukraine’s Ministry of Education and Science.
 The 10th conference of the joint German-Ukrainian STC working group took place in Kiev in June 2014.